bargk/Particle-detector-component---Geant4/OptimalSource/source/Readme.txt

  The quartz fiber dimensions is 7 cm for height and a radius of 0.075 cm.
- The PMT has radius of 4 mm with negligible thickness and it is sensitive to photons with energy of 1 to 5 eV.
+ The PMT has radius of 4 mm with negligible thickness and it is sensitive to photons with energy of 1 to 4.5 eV.
- The radioactive source is presented as a pointwise source in this simulation parallel to the fiber's axis of symmetry at a distance of 1 cm from it's center of mass.
-The PMT is placed 0.5 cm from the top of the fiber.
+ The radioactive source has a dimensions of 2*2 cm^2, placed parallel to the fiber's axis of symmetry at a distance of 2 cm from it's center of mass.
+The PMT is placed 1.5 cm from the top of the fiber.

  //PMT